tonyedwardspz/the-stoic-generation/content/posts/dont-induldge.md

 ---
-title: Avoid excess in all of it's forms
+title: Avoid excess in all its forms
 topics:
     - Moderation
     - Avoiding Excess